 Sasso would eventually link with screenwriter David Rayfiel (The Firm, Three Days of the Condor, Absence of Malice) for crucial mentorship, absorbing lessons in narrative both technical and creative from the veteran.
 Sasso has also directed well-received stage productions of Sam Shepard's 1980 play True West and John Steinbeck's classic Of Mice and Men.

-Sasso has channeled all his diverse work for different mediums into Haymaker, his upcoming debut, which is currently in production.
+Sasso has channeled all his diverse work for different mediums into Haymaker, currently in post production and set for completion this spring.